 safety and manageability

 In many instances, hoarding is only half of the equation.
 Compulsive shopping is a major contributor to overwhelming clutter in the home.
 The inability to resist a bargain, the impulse purchase of items completely without need or purpose and collecting stuffed animals, angels or trinkets all contribute to the overall problem.
-Buying an item and having to re-buy the same item because the original can't be found is a common experience for someone who suffers from the hoarding syndrome.
+Buying an item and having to re-buy the same item because the original can't be found is a common experience for someone who suffers from this syndrome.
 Buying but not reading the latest books on home organization, purchasing organizational bins and systems while leaving them piled unopened on top of the clutter are familiar sights when we meet with a client for the first time.
 We find brand new items never used with the sales tags still attached, buried under more recent purchases, also not used.
 Whether those items are expensive, from the dollar store or garage sales, each contributes to the chaos and puts a heavy strain on personal finances.

 At Moving Forward we do not impose our personal goals on our clients.
 How we live or would like to see others live has no place in our agenda.
 We're here to listen, to assist and support our clients in creating a safe and more manageable living environment.
 If there is a deadline imposed by an external source (health department, property management), we work with all parties to achieve a reasonable resolution within the specified time frame.